DEV Community

 • Pod

-• Provide declarative way (YAML)
+• Provides a declarative way (YAML) to define containers.

-• CRI(Container Runtime Interface)
+• CRI (Container Runtime Interface)

 • kubelet

-Responsible for pods monitoring, deletion, creation.
+Responsible for pod monitoring, deletion, and creation.

 • kube-proxy

-Responsible for pods networking, IP, load balancing.
+Responsible for pod networking, IP assignment, and load balancing.

-Control Plane (master nodes)
+Control Plane (Master Nodes)

 • kube-api-server